Dereliction by Gabrielle Octavia Rucker

-Dereliction, Gabrielle Octavia Rucker's debut collection of poetry, moves through childhood and into to the afterlife with poems that evoke an artful and urgent sense of the author's "insatiable wandering."
-With cinematic imagery and formal variation, these poems effortlessly find dream-life and myth effortlessly transforming the daily actions of talking on the phone or finding her reflection in the window.
-The bracing intimacy of Rucker's voice invites the reader into a precise and carefully constructed world in which we are asked to question what it means to “do the human things,” while at one point later asking the reader, and possibly poetry itself, "What bloody lens holds firm between this mystery & us?"
+Dereliction, Gabrielle Octavia Rucker's debut collection of poetry, moves through childhood and into the afterlife with poems that evoke an artful and urgent sense of the author's "insatiable wandering."
+With cinematic imagery and formal variation, these poems effortlessly find dream-life and myth transforming the daily actions of talking on the phone or finding your reflection in the window.
+The bracing intimacy of Rucker's voice invites us into a precise and carefully constructed world in which we are asked to question what it means to “do the human things,” and where the poet eventually asks the reader, and possibly poetry itself, "What bloody lens holds firm between this mystery & us?"

 Gabrielle Rucker's Dereliction considers an afterlife without any sense of resignation, cups the end times in hands that make and remake.
 “A voice starts singing, closing in on the life-force below,” this song making vision raw, like looking at the sun through closed eyes.
 The voice may be “hatched from the sun”: there are flares of color, buddings, unfurlings.
 “There’s nowhere to speak about what didn’t happen,” and so this assured collection progresses plot-like through dreamtime, not with a sense of dread but with the weight of vacuum, of writing from outer space.
 Rucker writes that “prophecy demands brevity,” then makes this word anew.
 A cinematic, gorgeous debut.